ValerieSt/landscape/README.md

 Requirements: python, pandas, googlesearch (pip install googlesearch-python), bs4, requests, numpy, lxml

 If 'import search' from googlesearch does not work, use a virtual environment

+You can use the file 'input.csv' as an example file